View Previous Blog — Trust God Like Children Trusts Their Father's

 Our long-suffering during difficult situations can create qualities you must have if you want your life to be impactful, influential, and successful.

 We are created to live a life of influence but having certain character traits can hinder us.
-But by striving to have qualities like long-suffering, this will be the key to unlocking the limitations in your life.
+However, by striving to have qualities like long-suffering, this will be the key to unlocking the limitations in your life.

 “The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance.”

-2 Peter 3:9 (ESV).
+—2 Peter 3:9 (ESV).

 “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.”